 Tenney Gatehouse (37 Pleasant Street, Methuen, Massachusetts) and the nearby Greycourt Castle ruins are great, gently-haunted sites.
 They’re ideal for first-time ghost hunters.

 I compiled the following history from a variety of sources.
 I’ve done my best to be accurate, but I only briefly surveyed the history.
-There may be errors in this report.

 (Note to ghost hunters: This is the kind of research that adds depth to any investigation.
 It reveals the most likely “hot spots” for on-site research, and can support existing ghost stories.)